aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 1. Well done your account has been successfully activated!
 Click *Continue*

-1. You have now access to your SSO app list with your Developer user
+1. You have now access to your app list with your Developer user

 #### AWS CLI V2